Mental Health Facilities Genesee County, MI

 Va Ann Arbor Healthcare System Flint Cboc

-Va Ann Arbor Healthcare System Flint Cboc is a mental health treatment clinic in Genesee County, Michigan, located at G2360 South Linden Road, 48532 zip code.
+Va Ann Arbor Healthcare System Flint Cboc is a mental health clinic in Genesee County, MI, located at G2360 South Linden Road, 48532 zip code.
 Va Ann Arbor Healthcare System Flint Cboc provides outpatient treatment.
-Va Ann Arbor Healthcare System Flint Cboc provides integrated dual diagnosis disorder treatment and cognitive behavioral therapy to seniors 65 or older, young adults and adults.
-Va Ann Arbor Healthcare System Flint Cboc also supports people with serious mental illness, active duty military and military families.
-Additional services provided by Va Ann Arbor Healthcare System Flint Cboc consist of case management, education services and illness management and recovery.
+Va Ann Arbor Healthcare System Flint Cboc offers cognitive behavioral therapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Va Ann Arbor Healthcare System Flint Cboc also supports active duty military, military families and people with serious mental illness.
+More services at Va Ann Arbor Healthcare System Flint Cboc include family psychoeducation, case management and diet and exercise counseling.

 Learn More